DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 > - `#!command <hologram>` - Name of the Hologram to clone.
 > - `#!command <name>` - Name of the new, clones Hologram.
 > - `#!command [temp]` - `true`, if you DON'T want the hologram to save, otherwise `false` (default).
 (Optional)
-> - `#!command [-l:world:x:y:z]` - Optional location argument, which allows you to specify the location where the cloned hologram should be placed.
+> - `#!command [-l:<world>:<x>:<y>:<z>]` - Optional location argument, which allows you to specify the location where the cloned hologram should be placed.
 This argument can also be used by console users to execute the command.
 >
 > /// example | Examples
 > ```
-> /dh h clone test test_clone -l:world:0:100:0
+> /dh h clone test test_clone
 > /dh h clone test test_clone true
-> /dh h clone test test_clone
+> /dh h clone test test_clone -l:world:0:100:0
-> /dh h clone test test_clone -l:world:0:100:0 false
+> /dh h clone test test_clone true -l:world:0:100:0
 > ```
 > ///